Ferret Itching? Ferret Fleas – Symptoms and Treatment

-- Biting, scratching and nibbling – you might notice your ferret scratching or biting their skin and fur.
-We all have an itch from time to time, so it’s normal for your ferret to scratch but if you notice this behaviour to be more than usual and especially if they are nibbling on their coat, it’s very likely they have fleas.
+- Biting, itching and nibbling – you might notice your ferret itching or biting their skin and fur.
+We all have an itch from time to time, so it’s normal for your ferret to itch but if you notice this behaviour to be more than usual and especially if they are nibbling on their coat, it’s very likely they have fleas.
 If you have more than one animal in the house, you might notice the same behaviour from them aswell.

 - Flea dirt. – flea dirt is a mix of the flea’s fecal matter and dried out blood.
 You’ll be able to spot this on the skin of your ferret.
 It will look like a red/brown bits/drops.
 In addition, you can use a damp towel and wipe it across your ferret’s fur and skin.
 If you see those drops on the paper and some reddish colour around them, it means that’s flea dirt and therefore your ferret has fleas.

 - Live fleas.
 In some cases, you might be able to see the fleas crawling on your ferret’s fur and skin.
 You can purchase a special comb that you can run through the ferret’s fur and see the fleas on the comb.
 Usually the fleas hide around the tail.

 - Anaemia.
 In some extreme cases, when the fleas have been biting the ferret for a long period of time, there can be a lot of blood loss.
 Subsequently, this can lead to anemia.
 You’ll notice your ferret becoming lethargic, weak and their gums starting to look pale.